axelarnetwork/axelar-examples/README.md

 ## Prerequisites

 1. You'll need to have node.js installed to run network dapps.
 To make sure you have it installed, run `node -v`.
-TODO how to install the right version of node?
+If no version is returned, see [Nodejs.org/downloads](https://nodejs.org/en/download/).

 2. Clone the repo with `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git` and `cd axelar-local-gmp-examples`.

-3. Build contracts and tests:
+3. Build contracts and tests (The update and install takes a few minutes.):
    ```
    npm update && npm install
    npm run build